alibaba/bifrostui/packages/bui-core/src/Steps/index.en-US.md

 ### Horizontal display

-Adopt`direction` change the direction of the step bar
+Change the direction of the step bar through 'direction'

 ```tsx
 import { Stack, Step, Steps } from '@bifrostui/react';